adobe/genstudio-extensibility-examples/genstudio-experience-selector-mfe/CUSTOMER_ONBOARDING.md

 **Note:**
 - For ProgramID and EnvironmentID: customers can get this information from the Browser Network tab by searching for delivery requests
-- For IMSOrgID: customers can get this information by pressing Ctrl + i and copying the IMSOrg string
+- For IMSOrgID: customers can get this information by pressing Ctrl + i and copying the Current Org ID string

 ## Onboarding Steps